A truly strong person does not need the approval of others any more than a lion needs the approval of sheep – Vernon Howard

-Besides being ‘love in plain clothes,’ respect is a gift most people hunger for.
+Respect is a gift most people hunger for.
 Songstress and diva Madonna confesses: “I became an overachiever to get approval from the world.”
 Unlike Madonna, however, most people don’t admit they desperately yearn for approval, appreciation, recognition, and respect.
 If I were to claim people are starving for recognition, would I be overstating the case?
-American psychologist William James (1842 ~ 1910) didn’t think so, for he wrote, “The deepest principle of human nature is the craving to be appreciated.”
+American psychologist William James didn’t think so, for he wrote, “The deepest principle of human nature is the craving to be appreciated.”

-Take another look at what William James wrote.
-He taught that we CRAVE approval; he didn’t say we NEED it.
-This is an important distinction, for just because we WANT approval doesn’t mean it’s necessary for our happiness.
-True, some psychologists teach that we NEED approval, but the problem is they are confusing the needs of a child with that of an adult.
-When I was an infant, I needed diapers, but as an adult I don’t need them any more (okay, that may be in bad example, for in a few more years, I may be needing them again).
+Although he taught we crave approval, he didn’t say we need it.
+This is an important distinction, for just because we want approval doesn’t mean it’s necessary for our happiness.
+True, some psychologists teach that we need approval, but the problem is they are confusing the needs of a child with that of an adult.
+When I was an infant, I needed diapers, but as an adult I don’t need them any more (okay, that may be a bad example, for in a few more years, I may need them again).

 Mature adults are independent and do not need the approval of others.
 How many brilliant thinkers, visionary leaders, imaginative inventors, and creative artists were laughed at and scorned by the then unappreciative masses?
 Fortunately for the world, those who were ahead of their time did not let the disparaging remarks of others stop them.
 If the world is to benefit by our contributions, no matter how small they may be, we must follow the examples of those brave souls who did what they thought was right with no regard to the criticism they received.